Spinor bosons realization of the SU(3) Haldane phase with adjoint representation: The phase diagram

-where the summation is over the nearest sites and $\sigma$ corresponds to different hyperfine states.
-Here the positive intraspecies interaction $t$ accounts for the suppression of hopping for the quarks or antiquarks on the nearest sites, which will be explained in the following.
-The $g_0$ term comes from the scattering at total hyperfine spin $F=0$ channel, which keeps the quark-antiquark pair in the singlet space with $[1~1~1]=\sum_\sigma a^\dagger_\sigma b^\dagger_{-\sigma}\vert 0\rangle$.
-Here the spin-2 bosons are crucial, as the Clebsch-Gordon coefficients for two spin-1 atoms will lead to a sign change for different scattering states \cite{Ueda}, which will break this quark-antiquark singlet state.
-To reach this Hamiltonian, we need to tune the interaction to be within the strong interacting limit at filling $n=1$ for each species \cite{Katsura}, and without the interspecies scattering other than $F=0$ channel.
-These could be realized by using optical or microwave Feshbach resonances \cite{Theis, Chapman, Dalibard}.
+where the summation is over the nearest sites and $\sigma=0, \pm 2$ corresponds to different hyperfine states.
+We note the spin-2 bosons are crucial, as the Clebsch-Gordan coefficients for two spin-1 atoms will lead to a sign change for different scattering states \cite{Ueda}, which will break the quark-antiquark singlet state.
+Here the positive intraspecies interaction $t$ accounts for the suppression of hopping for the quarks or antiquarks on the nearest sites, and the $g_0$ term comes from the scattering at total hyperfine spin $F=0$ channel, which keeps the quark-antiquark pair in the singlet space.